2015 Tianjin explosions: Pollution

 More precipitation throughout August in the Binhai New Area brought more complaints of skin irritations and burns from volunteers and journalists.
-A bright white foam also manifested yet again on the streets in a similar manner to before.
-Deng Xiaowen, director of Tianjin's environmental monitoring centre, questionably stated that the foam was apparently; “a normal phenomenon when rain falls, and similar things have occurred before”.
+A bright white foam manifested yet again on the streets in a similar manner to before.
+Deng Xiaowen, director of Tianjin's environmental monitoring centre, stated that the foam was "a normal phenomenon when rain falls, and similar things have occurred before".